vuejs/router/e2e/suspense/notes.md

 ## Implementation

 The implementation for this hook requires displaying multiple router views at the same time: the pending view we are navigating to and the current

+- To avoid
+- We need to wrap every component with Suspense (even nested ones)
+- Multiple Suspenses can resolve but we need to wait for all of them to resolve
+  - `onBeforeNavigation()` could increment a counter
+  - Without it we can only support it in view components: we count `to.matched.length`

 ## Other notes